gokyle/webshell_tutorial/pages/index.md

 [webshell godocs](http://gopkgdoc.appspot.com/github.com/gokyle/webshell).
 I've
 made it a priority to make sure the framework is well-documented.

+The linked examples can be downloaded and run; to keep them from being compiled into this app, I've put a blank line at the beginning of the file.
+You should remove that to run them.

 Let's get started!

 ## Table of Contents